 What You Will Learn

-Full-time and part-time studies are available, and as a graduate, you may also transfer credits toward a Social Work degree at Great Plains College or Youth Care Worker diploma program.
+Full-time and part-time studies are available, and as a graduate, you may also transfer credits toward a Social Work degree at Great Plains College Swift Current Campus or a Youth Care Worker diploma program.

 As a graduate of this program, you may find employment as a youth care worker, community school outreach worker, community school classroom assistant or a group home worker.
 You may also work on the front lines with the provincial government.
 Shift work is common.